Kim Craig: Quirks, personality traits and features

-Rude comebacks aimed Sharon are a large part of Kim's humour.
+Rude comebacks aimed at Sharon are a large part of Kim's humour.
 Whenever there is a situation in which Sharon cries or breaks down; Kim makes it worse.
-An example is when Sharon cried about not having any love, Kim responds "I knew you would never get married... but the good news is I'm getting back with Brett,".
-Kim watches Big Brother Australia often and is glued to the television set, choosing to reprise her duties as a couch potato rather than her duties as a mother.
+An example is when Sharon cried about not having any love, Kim responds "I knew you would never get married... but the good news is I'm getting back with Brett".

+Another recurring gag in the show is Kim's tumultuous relationship with Kath's new husband Kel, who tries to make an effort with her and likes to think of himself as a father figure.
+However, their interactions are always awkward and often interrupted.

+Kim watches shows like Big Brother, Survivor, The Weakest Link and Deal or No Deal; and is often glued to the television set, choosing to reprise her duties as a couch potato rather than her duties as a mother.